Accessibility statement

 Module aims

 This module develops and extends your practical and reflective ability as instrumental/vocal teachers in relation to the teaching of intermediate–advanced level learners (c.
 ABRSM Grade 5-8).
 The module facilitates further awareness of the learner’s needs and explores a range of teaching techniques.
-Through practical instrumental/vocal teaching you will apply theoretical knowledge relating to teaching styles and values, the development of expertise, musicians’ wellbeing, the teaching of skills relating to sight-reading, memorisation, improvisation, composition, performance preparation, interpretation, and the development of techniques to facilitate the learning of complex, large-scale musical works.
+Through practical instrumental/vocal teaching you will apply theoretical knowledge relating to teaching styles and values, the development of expertise, musicians’ wellbeing, the teaching of skills relating to sight-reading, memorisation, improvisation, composition, performance preparation, and interpretation.
 The module builds on existing reflective practice skills and enhances students’ awareness of their interpersonal and empathic skills, delivery of teaching, time management, interaction with the learner and presentation of material (verbally and through demonstration) and their ability to comprehensively reflect on their development as teachers and the pedagogical approaches deployed in sophisticated written form.
 The module will also address professional development.

 Module learning outcomes